 Most of the time you want a fast shutter speed to keep your nature shots tack sharp, but there are exceptions.
 If you want to capture movement in a picture of nature use a slow shutter speed.

-Waterfalls, rivers and waves on the beach are great examples where intentionally having motion blur adds to the appeal of a nature photo.
+Waterfalls, rivers, waves on the beach, and branches blowing in the wind, are great examples where intentionally having motion blur adds to the appeal of a nature photo.
 This technique requires a sturdy tripod and a remote trigger or cable release.

 The photo's exposure can vary from 1/2 second to several seconds, depending on the effect you want and the amount of light that is present.

 Have a camera that has a zoom lens with a wide range of zoom.
-Purists will tell you that a prime lens give you the sharpest results, but for 95% of nature photographers zoom lenses are more versatile and plenty sharp enough
+Purists will tell you that a prime lens give you the sharpest results, but for 95% of nature photographers zoom lenses are plenty sharp enough and their more versatile.